 (Skepticism vs. leaps-of-faith as means of dealing with uncertainty)

-This talk - that “lives” very much in the borderland between drug policy and philosophy - can be seen as a continuation of the “Quantum Weed” talk outlined above.
-After putting forth the proposition that we take drugs because we feel troubled from living in times where certainties are hard or maybe even impossible to come by, it is argued that there are two different ways in which we can deal with this problematic situation.
-The first way is that of skepticism, and it’s principle forms are discussed, together with arguments for and against; it concludes that total skepticism is hard to live with, that a skeptic mindset maybe is to be preferred to total skepticism and that such a world-view is accompanied by both good and bad stuff.
-The second way that we can deal with uncertainty, it is argued, is by leaps-of-faith; by pretending that something that isn’t necessarily true really is (i.e., is a source of certainty), we find meaning in life.
-However, this is a way of dealing with the problem of certainty that virtually always leaves the leaper with at least a grain of unconscious doubt (call it “bad faith” if you want).
-Some of the most common leap-destinations are then touched upon, and it is explained why these destinations rarely offer the leaper the comforts they did in times past.
-After touching on some destinations - suicide, the other, work, religion, money, and philosophy - the attention is turned towards drugs, and it will be argued that drugs can be seen in this context: as one of many leap-destinations taken by people seeking meaning in life.
-However, drugs differ from most other leap destinations in that they, rather than providing meaning per se, makes the leaper feel better prepared to deal with reality by altering his state of mind.
+This talk - which “lives” very much in the borderland between drug policy and philosophy - can be seen as a continuation of the “Quantum Weed” talk outlined above.
+After putting forth the proposition that we take drugs because we feel troubled by living in times when certainties are hard or perhaps even impossible to come by, it is argued that there are two distinct ways in which we can address this problematic situation.
+The first way is through scepticism, and its principal forms are discussed, along with arguments for and against; it concludes that total scepticism is difficult to live with, that a sceptical mindset may be preferable to total scepticism, and that such a worldview is accompanied by both positive and negative aspects.
+The second way we can confront uncertainty, it is contended, is through leaps of faith; by pretending that something which isn’t necessarily true really is (i.e., is a source of certainty), we find meaning in life.
+However, this method of addressing the problem of certainty virtually always leaves the leaper with at least a grain of unconscious doubt (call it “bad faith”, if you wish).
+Some of the most common leap destinations are then mentioned, and it is explained why these destinations rarely offer the leaper the comforts they once did.
+After referencing some destinations - suicide, the other, work, religion, money, and philosophy - the attention turns to drugs, and it will be argued that drugs can be viewed in this context: as one of many leap destinations taken by people seeking meaning in life.
+However, drugs differ from most other leap destinations in that, rather than providing meaning per se, they make the leaper feel better prepared to confront reality by altering their state of mind.

-Questions and issues that can/will be dealt with: What about the proposition “Blessed be he who can believe without seeing?”
-Are there any alternatives to skepticism other than leaps-of-faith?
-Do we really need certainties, or is commitment (“engage” in Sartre-speak) enough?
-If we decide on skepticism, what are the costs and benefits?
+Questions and issues that can or will be addressed: What about the proposition “Blessed be he who can believe without seeing?”
+Are there any alternatives to scepticism besides leaps of faith?
+Do we truly need certainties, or is commitment (“engage” in Sartre-speak) sufficient?
+If we opt for scepticism, what are the costs and benefits?

 6. Darling Dealers And Useless Users